gioele/git-collab-guide/guide.en.md

 With this procedure we told GitHub to copy the original `fluffytron` repository from Gioele's workspace to our workspace.
-Now we have our own `fluffytron` repository available at <https://github.com/git-learner/fluffytron>.
+Now we have our own copy of the `fluffytron` project at <https://github.com/git-learner/fluffytron>;
+the associated repository is available at <https://github.com/git-learner/fluffytron.git>.

+We have our own copy of the repository now, but how do modify the files?
-To do any modification we need to clone this new repository onto our computer.
+We need to clone this new repository onto our computer.

     $ git clone https://github.com/git-learner/fluffytron.git
     Cloning into 'fluffytron'...